tanducmai/myportfolio/content/blog/network/introduction-to-networks/network-protocols-and-communications/layered-model.md

       <td>Transport</td>
       <td>TCP, UDP, Port Numbers</td>
       <td>
-        Defines data segments and numbers them at the source, transfers the data, and reassembles the data at the destination.
+        Provides end-to-end communication control.<br />e.g. defines data segments and numbers them at the source, transfers the data, and reassembles the data at the destination.
       </td>
     </tr>
     <tr>